A luge legend in his own lifetime

 The appliance of science

-One of Loch’s strengths lies in his scientific approach to his sport: “You really have to be able to understand physics in order to correctly identify and evaluate the key factors in each race, such as the impact of gravitational force – the load acting on my body in relation to speed and changes in direction.
-You also have to feel good on your luge and find the position that is going to work for you after months of preparation.”
-These are all aspects that he works on regularly in a wind tunnel owned by a major German car manufacturer.
-Loch also has the perfect build for the sport, standing 1.91 metres tall and weighing 95 kg, and has the ability to create a mental bubble when competing and maintain his focus.
+One of Loch’s strengths lies in his scientific approach to his sport: “You really have to be able to understand physics in order to correctly identify and evaluate the key factors in each race, such as the impact of gravitational force – the load acting on your body in relation to speed and changes in direction.”
+He is regularly able to perfect his sport in a wind tunnel owned by a major German car manufacturer.

 A double in Sochi

-Loch’s Olympic title defence at Sochi 2014 began with him trailing to Russian veteran Albert Demchenko after the first leg.
-The German came back to dominate the final three legs, however, retaining his crown in comfortable fashion from his two forty-something challengers, with Demchenko finishing 0.476 back in second and Zoeggeler 1.271 seconds off the pace in third.
-“It really was difficult in Russia, against Albert and Armin,” explained Loch afterwards.
-“I feel very relieved right now.”
+Loch’s Olympic title defence at Sochi 2014 began with him trailing Russian veteran Albert Demchenko after the first leg.
+The German came back to dominate the final three legs, however, retaining his crown in comfortable fashion from his two forty-something challengers, with Demchenko finishing 0.476 back in second and Zöggeler 1.271 seconds off the pace in third.
+“I feel very relieved right now,” he said afterwards.

 There was more to come from the insatiable German in Sochi, as he teamed up with compatriots Natalie Geisenberger, Tobias Wendl and Tobias Arlt to win the new team relay event and land another gold.